sdobnik/rom/README.md

 # ROM: Representations of Meaning

-This is a repository contains a set file structure for submitting the course-work.
+This is a repository contains a set file structure for submitting your course-work.

+See `library/github-instructions.md` for a description how to use this repository.

-Use this file for any notes related to your projects, including your individual course plan.
+Use this file for any notes related to your project, including your individual course plan.

 ## Course plan